AndresNamm/Bookstore/README.md

 6. Information required for the signup form is: login ID, password, first name, last name, email and birthday.

 Fair work with many errors in HTML5 validation; Not search by name ajax load; no zebra coloring (1 color only).
 The member module is incomplete implemented.
 The signup action should be implemented in the auth controller instead of books controller.
-Late penalty reduced a bit from 6 points to 5 points due to the technical problems encountered